amomorning/pbs-fluid/README.md

 ## Known Issues
 - FLIP for now couldn't cooperate with solid
-- MIC solver is extremely slow
+- MIC solver is sensitive to the blending coefficient

 ## Reference